 "Artist and workshop instructor Stan Kurth has drawn and painted most of his life.
 An aunt, who was an artist and art instructor, became a big influence even before he began school.
 Stan lives with the conviction of “fear not” and that same attitude permeates not just his life but his art.
 His focus and dedication to his work have earned him signature member status in several watercolor societies including the National Watercolor Society, San Diego Watercolor Society and the Western Federation of Watercolor Societies - Master.
 He currently lives in Arizona."

-Windowpane No.77 - 15 X 15 inches - Ink, Watercolor and Gouache on Paper
+Coastal Anxiety No.42 - 15 X 15 inches - Ink, Watercolor and Gouache on Paper

-Loner No.28 - 15 X 15 inches - Ink, Watercolor and Gouache on Paper
+Windowpane No.81 - 15 X 15 inches - Ink, Watercolor and Gouache on Paper